The Bountiful Benefits of Bilberry

 We consulted Atlanta-area registered dieticians, Johane Filemon MS, RDN, LD, CLT of Wonderfully Nutritious Solutions, and Barbie Tucker, RD, LD, M.Ed. to get a breakdown of bilberry benefits for nutrition — and how to harness them.

 “All plants and herbs have some health benefits ranging from added fiber, protein, vitamins, and minerals,” says Tucker.
 “But among the many benefits, the bilberry is most known for are the phytonutrients contained within it.”

 Additionally, a study of 281 Japanese office workers found those who received a 480 mg/day bilberry supplement over eight weeks experienced some reduction of eye fatigue caused by exposure to video display terminals.

 Always check with your physician for additional information about side effects with any supplement.
-According to some research studies, bilberry may have the potential to alter the effectiveness of other medicines, vitamins, or supplements you may be taking.

 Tucker adds, “Our whole bodies do not rely on just one or two nutrients for optimal health.
 Yes, our eyes may benefit from adding bilberries to our diet.
 More importantly, they need a support system of nutrients to remain healthy throughout our lifetime.”